About the AP Promotion Program

 - An Academic Professional in a permanent (non-visiting) role.
 Visiting Academic Professionals are not eligible for promotion; however, their time in the Library counts toward professional experience if the visiting position becomes permanent.

-- Have a minimum of two consecutive full years of annual performance reviews with an overall rating of “solid performer” or “outstanding” [Note: The 2020-2021 annual performance evaluation period is expected to open soon.]
+- Have a minimum of two consecutive full years of annual performance reviews in good standing

 - Not be currently serving on the AP Peer Review Promotion Advisory Committee, which reviews promotion applications